we1pingyu/CALD/README.md

 torch=0.8.2

-[option if you want to evaulate the code on coco and get class-wise results]
+(option if you want to get class-wise results of coco)

 mmcv=1.0.4